 Epidemic Disease of Bats: White-nose Syndrome

-Map showing extent of WNS occurrences in North America - link to larger map opens in new window
+Map showing extent of WNS occurrences in North America - click to enlarge in new tab

-Map showing extent of WNS occurrences in North America (click to enlarge)
+Map showing extent of WNS occurrences in North America. (click/tap to enlarge)

 White-nose syndrome (WNS) is a disease caused by the fungus Pseudogymnoascus destructans (Pd).
 The disease is estimated to have killed more than six million bats in the eastern United States since 2006 and can kill up to 100% of bats in a colony during hibernation.
 Until recently, the disease had been spreading slowly in eastern North America from its point of origin in upstate New York.
 However, in March 2016 a case of WNS was confirmed in a little brown bat (Myotis lucifugus) in Washington near North Bend (30 miles east of Seattle).
 This is a jump of about 1,300 miles from the previous western-most known occurrence of the disease in Nebraska and Minnesota.
 WNS has continued to spread in Washington State since 2016.